 More than 100,000 tonnes of waste is generated each year by local construction and demolition activity, excavations, and roads maintenance.

 These materials - typically concrete, tarmac, bricks, stone and ceramics - are termed 'inert waste', because they do not readily react or decompose when exposed to the elements.
-That makes them suitable for other uses, either within other building projects or in land reclamation.
-Currently, a large proportion of this material does get reused in construction.
+Some of this material can be reused or recycled in other building projects.

-However prioritising waste reduction does not remove the need for a disposal option for some materials.
-The current land reclamation site at Longue Hougue is expected to be full in around 2020, after which a new solution is required.
+However, prioritising waste reduction does not remove the need for a disposal option.
+The remainder has to be disposed of locally, and this is currently done by land reclamation.
+The current facility at Longue Hougue is expected to be full around 2022/23, after which a new solution is required.